aman-godara/Projects/README.md

-## This repository doesn't have all the projects I did
+## This repository is not updated with all projects but many
 ## Projects

 ### This is the repository for my Projects